ANNIEsoft/ToolAnalysis/UserTools/PhaseIITreeMaker/README.md

 IsData (1 or 0)
 Whether the data we are processing is real (Hits) or MC (MCHits).

+ApplyDeadMask (1 or 0)
+Whether to include faulty/dead PMTs that may be in the ProcessedData

 PMTWaveformSim (1 or 0)
 PMTWaveformSim tool constructs waveforms from MC hits and performs hit finding just like in the data.
 If enabled, IsData should also be 0 to signal it is MC.